-- 8. The Rapid Recovery Agent Installer verifies the existence of the prerequisite files. - If the prerequisite files exist, a message appears indicating that all prerequisites are installed on the machine. - If the prerequisite files do not exist, the Rapid Recovery Agent Installer identifies which files are needed and displays the results accordingly.
-Click Install Prerequisites. - 9.
-When the installation of the prerequisite files is completed, click Next.

-- 10. Do one of the following:

-- For new installations, proceed to step 13.

-- For upgrades, proceed to the next step.

-- 11. On the Prerequisites page, if prompted to restart your machine, confirm that you want to restart.
+- 8. The Rapid Recovery Agent Installer verifies the existence of the prerequisite files. - For new installations, if the prerequisite files exist, a message appears indicating that all prerequisites are installed on the machine.
+Proceed to step 9. - If prerequisite files must be installed on this machine, the Rapid Recovery Agent Installer identifies which files are needed and displays the results accordingly.
+Click Install Prerequisites and proceed to step 9. - When upgrading, if the prerequisite files exist, the Prerequisites wizard page is skipped, and the first page to display on the wizard is the Progress page.
+This page includes a status bar that lets you monitor the progress of the installation.
+When the installation is complete, the Completed page appears.
+Skip to step 15. - 9.
+When the installation of the prerequisite files is completed, click Next. - 10.
+Do one of the following: - For new installations, proceed to step 13. - For upgrades, proceed to the next step. - 11.
+On the Prerequisites page, if prompted to restart your machine, confirm that you want to restart.
 The server restarts.
 Once you authenticate, the installer launches automatically.
-A prompt appears asking you to confirm if you want to upgrade.

-- 12. Click to accept the upgrade.
+A prompt appears asking you to confirm if you want to upgrade. - Click to accept the upgrade.
 The Rapid Recovery Agent Installation wizard proceeds to the Progress page, and includes a status bar that lets you monitor the progress of the installation.
 When the installation is complete, the Completed page appears.
-Skip to step 15.
+Skip to step 15. - 13.
+On the Installation Options page, review the installation options.
+If necessary, modify them as described below. - In the Destination Folder text box, review the destination folder for the installation.
+If you want to change the location, do the following: - a.
+Click the folder icon. - b.
+In the Browse to Destination Folder dialog box, select a new location. - c.
+Click OK. - In the Agent port Number text box, enter a port number to use for communication between the Agent software on the protected machine and the Rapid Recovery Core. - NOTE: The default value is 8006.
+If you change the port number, be sure to make note of it in the event that you need to adjust configuration settings at a later time. - Once you are satisfied with the installation options, click Install.
+The Progress page appears, and includes a status bar that lets you monitor the progress of the installation.

+When the installation is complete, the Completed page appears.
+For new installations, skip to step 16.